 What is LE Audio and LC3, the latest in Bluetooth audio?

-Headline-grabbing features of the new LE Audio standard include the new LC3 Bluetooth codec, which sounds superior to the current default SBC codec.
+Now that Bluetooth 5.3 is more prevalent in the audio products people buy, it’s worth reading up on the biggest feature that came along with the standard’s release: LE Audio.
+Headline-grabbing features of the new LE Audio standard include the new LC3 Bluetooth codec, and Auracast — a feature that’s not only going to be available on earphones, but hearing aids too.
 There’s also now native support for true wireless earbuds and Bluetooth features for hearing aids too.

 Here’s everything that you need to know about Bluetooth LE Audio and all its features.

-Editor’s note: this article was updated on July 14, 2022 to include information on the official release of Auracast.
+Editor’s note: this article was updated on July 11, 2024 to update dated information.

 Bluetooth LE and LE Audio